2014 Spring House Tour & Garden Reception

 The Berkeley Architectural Heritage Association and the Berkeley Historical Society present a new series of informal lectures, featuring local experts, each talking about a topic of local historic and/or cultural interest.

 Fortnightly on Thursdays

 13 March–24 April 2014

-Admission: $10 per talk by reservation (Space limited!)You may also order online via PayPal (see instructions).
+Admission: $10 per talk by reservation.
+Space is limited!
+Order in advance to assure your seat.You may also order tickets online via PayPal (see instructions).

 Photo: Daniella Thompson